shanegibney/learningRuby/README.md

   => true # which would always be true
 ```

-But if youbut any symbol in the last line it will always return true not just teh symbol :a.
+But if you put any symbol in the last line it will always return true not just the symbol :a.

 Making symbols, here is a symbol